LiviaGitHub/basic-github-commands/README.md

 21. `git rebase -i HEAD~4`
     * have 4 commits, but you haven’t pushed anything yet and you want to put everything into one commit.
     * 4 is the number of commits, can be any number.

-22. `git diff`
-    * This command shows the differences between the files in the staging area and the latest version present.